 Luck and Entrepreneurial Success

 How much of entrepreneurial performance is sheer luck compared to talent, experience, education, and hard work?
-Since luck is difficult to measure objectively, we ask a large number of entrepreneurs.
-Accordingly, luck accounts for less than one third of performance variation.
-This self-reported assessment is affected but its magnitude cannot be explained by personal characteristics such as illusion of control.
-Luck, however, plays a significant role in individual management activities such as finding the appropriate business idea and choosing the right moment to enter a market.
-The perceived importance of luck in performance shapes actual decisions, including the entrepreneurial decision itself, the choice of financial leverage, and the choice of the industry in which to operate.
-What entrepreneurs believe is luck correlates with the unexplained variation in a model of entrepreneurial performance.
-The evidence also shows that experience, education, and hard work, the pillars of high work ethic, pay off.
+We define luck as unexpected performance and look for an answer in a large survey of entrepreneurs.
+Accordingly, luck ranks last in importance among various success factors and accounts for less than one third of performance variation.
+This ranking is unaffected by past performance and many personality traits, including self-attribution and illusion of control.
+Luck matters, however, in activities such as finding the appropriate business idea or choosing the right moment to enter a market.
+More important, luck perceptions shape decisions.
+For example, individuals who believe luck is important are reluctant to become entrepreneurs.
+Consistent with the definition, what entrepreneurs believe is luck correlates with the unexplained variation in a standard econometric model of performance.
+Estimates of that model also show that hard work does affect performance.
+So do talent, education, and, especially, experience.

 Keywords: luck, start-ups, entrepreneur, factors of success, performance